psf/requests/docs/user/advanced.rst

         'https': 'socks5://user:pass@host:port'
     }

-Using socks5 proxy resolve domains through the client instead of the proxy server.
-This  is done to be in line with curl, which uses different schemes to decide whether to resolve via the proxy or via the client.
+Using the scheme socks5 causes the DNS resolution to happen on the client, rather than on the proxy server.
+This is in line with curl, which uses the scheme to decide whether to do the DNS resolution on the client or proxy.
+If you want to resolve the domains on the proxy server, use socks5h as the scheme.
-You need to use the scheme socks5h is you want to resolve domains through the proxy server.

 .. _compliance: